-a good deal a great deal ... help the group form unless I really know without real knowledge about it.
+a good deal a great deal ... help the group form ... funless I really know without real knowledge about it it does me to get home.

-5. At Lunch Time

-James: Do you go home for lunch?
+5. At Lunch Time James: Do you go home for lunch?
 Tom: Yes.

 James: Let's go together.
 We go the same way.
 Tom: Yes, let's.
 But your home is much farther than mine.
 How long does it take to get there?
 James: Just a quarter of an hour.

-Tom: It takes you about five minutes more than it does me to get home.
+Tom: It takes you about five minutes more than farther {farthest fart { farther if arthest further if furthest further most wine...my (home) ours yours yours his, hers theirs ...more than it does me to get home Mother said she would make...
+Mother says she will make...
+I hope mother has a surprise for our lunch.